 For mold projects, you should always use a casting resin.
 This type of resin mixes in a thin consistency, making it easy for bubbles to escape the resin before it starts to cure.
 These resins also do better when poured in thick layers as compared to countertop resin, which is meant for coatings.

-For mold projects where I’m pouring 3 ounces or less (total) of resin, I use the Resin Obsession super clear resin.
-It cures hard and clear and is ready to demold in about 12 hours.
+For mold projects where you’re pouring 3 ounces or less of mixed resin, use the Resin Obsession super clear resin.
+It cures hard and clear and is ready to demold in 8 to 12 hours.

-For resin mold projects where I want to pour more than 3 ounces in one pour, I use the Resin Obsession deep pour epoxy resin.
-Not only is this an excellent resin to use in molds, but you can also use it for thick pour resin projects like river tables.
+For resin mold projects where you want to pour more than 3 ounces of mixed resin, use the Resin Obsession deep pour epoxy resin.
+Not only is this an excellent resin to use in molds, but you can also use it for thick-pour resin projects like river tables.

 Here comes the fun part.
 It’s time to use your resin with molds!

 If you want, you can color the resin before pouring it into your casting mold.
-I like to use colors for resin as they will give me the most reliable results and are least likely to cause curing problems.
+Use colors for resin as they will give me the most reliable results and are least likely to cause curing problems.

 What other techniques can you try with resin casting molds?